roth-dev/react-native-lightbox/README.md

 ```

 ### Navigator setup/Android support

+> Note: react-native-lightbox-v2 will no longer support navigator after version 0.8.9.

 For android support you must pass a reference to a `Navigator` since it does not yet have the `Modal` component and is not on the official todo list.
 See the `Example` project for a complete example.